 So you have a startup to promote and you are looking to get huge coverage for it on a limited budget?

 Well, PR can do wonders for any startup, if done rightly and in order to do it rightly, you must follow some strategic guidelines and alter your efforts according to your very own situation.

 In this article, I will discuss 5 strategic steps for startup PR and here it goes:

-You must realize the fact that Public Relation is an investment and to make most out of it, you must check the readiness before pushing the news in the media!
+You must realize the fact that Public relations is an investment and to make the most out of it, you must check the readiness before pushing the news in the media!
 Check these 9 steps for assessing startup readiness for PR.

 Step 2: Define Your PR Goals

 Certainly, the immediate goal of PR is to generate press coverage, but you must target to get in the future news even when you haven’t made an announcement.

 Well, your story matters most, so make sure to have a newsworthy story.
 Focus on the problem that your startup is solving and how different it is from the competitors and you will find the newsworthiness.

 Step 4: Formulate Your PR Strategy

 Well, PR is not just about writing a press release and distributing it on few websites, but any medium that covers your story should be part the plan, i.e. guest articles on industry blogs, social mentions in active community pages and groups, product discovery platforms, Press Release sites, etc. In fact, the PR plan should be well integrated with a foolproof marketing strategy.